Look out for Crossbills this Christmas

 The birds are rarely found away from conifer trees, and the Isle of Man has a large area of conifer forests, with a variety of tree species.

-Different conifer tree species cones open or ‘ripen’ at different times and Crossbills move around to feed on these cones.
+The cones of different conifer trees ‘ripen’ at different times and Crossbills move around to feed on these cones.

 So they can appear for a few weeks, and suddenly disappear as quickly, to a new forest area.